 What is it about trains and Christmas?
-The two have become inextricably linked—especially since The Polar Express, Chris Van Allsburg's glorious picture book about the magic of Christmas, captured the hearts and imaginations of kids and adults alike.
+The two have become inextricably linked—especially since The Polar Express, Chris Van Allsburg's glorious picture book about the magic of Christmas, captured kids' hearts and imaginations.
 During the holiday season, train rides complete with hot chocolate and visits from Santa bring Christmas stories like The Polar Express to life..for all who believe, of course.

-Lucky for us, we have plenty of delightful train ride options close to Boston, from cozy, seaside New England journeys to 4-D movie experiences that feel like a real locomotive ride, right down to the sounds, sights, and even smells.
-The seats on all these trains fill up quickly, though, so we recommend getting your golden tickets now.
+Lucky for us, we have plenty of delightful train ride options in driving distance from Boston, from cozy, seaside New England journeys to 4-D movie experiences that feel like a real locomotive ride, right down to the sounds, sights, and even smells.
+Like other hot holiday shows, teas, and events that tend to sell out, seats on most of these trains fill up fast, so we recommend getting your golden tickets now.

 2. The Polar Express 4-D Experience—Boston, MA

-New this year, the Museum of Science has the perfect way to introduce the Polar Express to train loving kiddos who may not be ready to sit for a longer show or ride: The Polar Express 4-D Experience is a 15-minute movie that jumps off the screen in 3-D and brings the story straight to you with 4-D multisensory effects.
-The movie is part of a new exhibit, All Aboard!
-Trains at Science Park, that features model trains and hands-on activities, so hang out before or after the show for even more railroad fun!
+The Museum of Science has the perfect way to introduce the Polar Express to train-loving kiddos who may not be ready to sit for a longer show or ride: The Polar Express 4-D Experience is a 15-minute movie that jumps off the screen in 3-D and brings the story straight to you with 4-D multisensory effects.

 All aboard for hot cocoa and snacks.
 Photo courtesy of Blackstone Valley Tourism Council